aditya161216/DJ-Emotion-Recognition-App/README.md

 ## Setup (Coming Soon)

-🚧 Deployed to App Store, currently in beta testing stage.
+🚧 Currently in beta.
+App is deployed and undergoing testing ahead of a public App Store release.

 ## Screenshots